ericoporto/ags-manual-wiki/EditorView.md

 - _Paste over this loop_

-  You need this to place the loop after you copied it.
+  You need this to place the loop after you cut or copied it.

 - _Paste over this loop flipped_

-  If you have copied the loop with the character going right, make him go to left!
+  If you have copied the loop with the character going right, this will make him go to left!

 - _Flip all frames in loop_

-  You already did the character going right and pasted on this loop, then use this option!
+  You already did the character going right and copied this loop and want to flip the sprites in the whole loop, then use this option!
+This is a good timesafer.

 - _Add all sprites from folder_

-  On the sprite manager, if you have all the sprites to be used in a loop, ordered, in a folder, you can use this option to quickly added them.
-This is useful when you have many frames.
+  Put all the sprites to be used in a loop, in a folder in the sprite manager, ordered (probably with a consecutive number sequence at the end), then you can use this option to quickly add all image files from that folder to the loop in the order they are in the folder.
+This is useful when you have many frames for a loop.

 ### Show Preview